unitystation/unitystation-wiki/docs/Guides/Security guides/Space-Law.md

 In the event of a sentence exceeding the 10 minute limit of the timer inform the Warden so he may add the rest of the time later.

-In the instance of prisoners that have earned [[Labor Camp]] duty, you must dress them in orange overalls and assign them targets, based on their sentence, by getting a prison ID, putting it in a [[Prisoner Management Console]], assigning their quota (with a conversion rate of 100 points per minute otherwise served in the brig) and then giving them the ID as you ship them to the Labor Camp.
-There are more details on this procedure at [[Labor Camp]].**
+In the instance of prisoners that have earned [Labor Camp](Labor-Camp.md) duty, you must dress them in orange overalls and assign them targets, based on their sentence, by getting a prison ID, putting it in a [Prisoner Management Console](Prisoner-Management-Console.md), assigning their quota (with a conversion rate of 100 points per minute otherwise served in the brig) and then giving them the ID as you ship them to the Labor Camp.
+There are more details on this procedure at [Labor Camp](Labor-Camp.md).**

 **NOTE:** In the current revision of TG, Mineral spawn is heavily reduced in the gulag area.
 If you plan on using the gulag for several incidences [meaning the floors are already mined so people can't mine the floors for glass], you should use a lower conversion rate.

-The [Warden](Warden.md) or [[Head of Security]] are responsible for placing prisoners and in permanent confinement.
+The [Warden](Warden.md) or [Head of Security](Head-of-Security.md) are responsible for placing prisoners and in permanent confinement.

 #Permanent Prisoners are to be completely stripped of their belongings, which are to be held in either evidence or a prison locker.
 #The prisoner is to be dressed in an Orange Prison Jumpsuit and Shoes, which are found in the prison lockers.
-#Permanent Prisoners are not permitted to possess any personal belongings whilst they are incarcerated in the [[Prison Wing]].
+#Permanent Prisoners are not permitted to possess any personal belongings whilst they are incarcerated in the [Prison Wing](Prison-Wing.md).
 ##The Labor Camp can also be used to hold Permanent Prisoners.
 Simply do not issue a prisoner ID when transferring them to the camp.

 {{Sub Header|text=Legal Representation and Trials}}